-The object of the foundation programme is to introduce students to the main features of politics, and especially of democratic government, in their practical and theoretical aspects.
-Students take the following courses:
+The object of the first year programme is to introduce students to the main features of politics, and especially of democratic government, in their practical and theoretical aspects.
+Students are required to take the following courses:

-''' POL 1001 Introduction to the Irish Political System POL 1002 Political Theory: Models of Democracy POL 1003 Europe in International Politics since 1945 (12 lectures) POL 1004 USA (12 lectures) POL 1005 Comparative Government (12 lectures) POL 1006 Introduction to the European Union (12 lectures) POL 1007 Tutorials '''
+POL 1001 Introduction to the Irish Political System (24 lectures) POL 1002 Political Theory: Models of Democracy (24 lectures) POL 1003 Europe in International Politics since 1945 (12 lectures) POL 1004 Government and Politics of the USA (12 lectures) POL 1005 Introduction to Comparative Government (12 lectures) POL 1006 Introduction to the European Union (12 lectures) POL 1007 Tutorials

 In practice, this means that students attend four lectures and one tutorial per week for two semesters.
 Tutorials meet in groups of about ten students.
 Assessment is mainly by written examination papers at the end of the second semester.
-Certain percentages of marks are allocated to a multiple-choice examination at the end of the first semester and to tutorial attendance, class participation and essay-writing.
+Certain percentages of marks are allocated to tutorial attendance, class participation and essay-writing.